Ensighten/Halo/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 _Also, please don't edit files in the "dist" or "stage" subdirectories as they are generated via grunt.
 You'll find source code in the "src" subdirectory!_

+## Using src
+If you plan to use the `src` directory, you will need to adjust your require.js config accordingly.

+We use multiple directories to separate the purpose of files.
+However, upon compilation, we flatten it to a single directory which allows for `require(['HtmlController'])` without any additional routing.

+You have a couple of options for the `src` directory routing

+- Convert all `BaseController`, `HtmlController`, `CrudModel`, and `SocketModel` calls to `mvc!c/BaseController`, `mvc!c/HtmlController`, `mvc!m/CrudModel`, and `mvc!m/SocketModel` respectively.
+    - This will cause all look ups to go through the `mvc` plugin which knows the paths to your `controllers` and `models` folders.
+- Manually adjust paths within your [require.js config][requirejs-config] for `BaseController`, `HtmlController`, `CrudModel`, and `SocketModel` to the new paths.

 ### PhantomJS
 While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
 Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.